hsinnan75/MapCaller/README.md

 Developers: Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu.
 Institute of Information Science, Academia Sinica, Taiwan.

 # Introduction
 MapCaller aligns every NGS short read against a reference genome and collects all the alignment information to deduce sequence variants.
 MapCaller adopts the mapping algorithm of KART to perform read alignment.
 It maintains a position frequency matrix to keep track of every nucleotide¡¦s frequency at each position in the reference genome, and it collects all insertion and deletion events which are found during the read mapping.
-Furthermore, MapCaller also learns of all possible break points from discordant or partial read alignments.
+Furthermore, MapCaller also learns all possible break points from discordant or partial read alignments.
 Finally, MapCaller identifies sequence variants based on all the above-mentioned information.
 The novelty of our algorithm derives from the integration of read mapping and the variation information gathering into a coherent system for genomic variant calling.
 Thus, the inputs to MapCaller is one or more NGS read file and an index file for the reference genome, and the output is a VCF file for the variant calling result.

 The benchmark data sets and the performance evaluation program could be found at http://bioapp.iis.sinica.edu.tw/~arith/MapCaller/